 We’ll now take a look at why this works.
 We will quantify the impulse required of the rocket’s engines by finding the fractional change in velocity in terms of .
-That is, if the rocket’s speed at altitude is , its speed at altitude is .
+That is, the impulse acts so as to increase the rocket’s instantaneous speed from to .

 First we need an expression for .
 For an object of mass moving in a circle of radius , we know that the centripetal force is related to its tangential velocity by the equation